 MARY K. ARMSTRONG is one of Canada’s most accomplished trauma therapists.
 She earned her Master of Social Work degree from the School of Social Work, University of Toronto, and has trained extensively in the techniques of Focusing and EMDR.
 Mary lives in Kingston, Ontario.
 (Blurb on Mary’s book Confessions of a Trauma Therapist: A Memoir of Healing and Transformation.)

 Confessions of a Trauma Therapist is my story of uncovering my own history of child sexual abuse in my 40s.
 By this time in my life I was a social work psychotherapist in private practice helping others who suffered the invisible wounds of childhood trauma.

 In my 70s I decided to tell my story so that others who have suffered childhood trauma could see their pain reflected in my story of struggle and success.

-Join me in my older woman’s journey through aging, downsizing, de-cluttering and, as is typical of my age group, moving to a new city in order to be close to our offspring.
-Come watch as I carve my own path to happiness and write my newest memoir, Aging and Staying in Charge of Your Life.
+Join me on my blog as I journey through aging, downsizing, de-cluttering and, as is typical of my age group, moving to a new city in order to be close to my offspring.
+Come watch as I carve my own path to happiness and write about the experience.

 At the age of 78, after leaving my marriage of 55 years, I found an inner freedom that eluded me in my marriage for decades.
 My message to women?
 It’s never too late to take your own power.

 “Trauma therapist Mary K. Armstrong embarks on an illuminating journey into her own secret past and emerges with a renewed sense of personal authenticity and joy in helping others.
 A compelling synthesis of Eastern and Western healing wisdom.”

 – Sylvia Fraser, author of My Father’s House: A Memoir of Incest and Healing